Signed in as:

 “It’s nothing.
 I’m just trying to make sense of this,” I told him.

-I looked at the back of his head, fingered the pulse weapon holstered on my hip, and rubbed my other hand over my face.
+I looked at the back of Lencho's head, fingered the pulse weapon holstered on my hip, and rubbed my other hand over my face.
 “Sometimes the answers to our questions are right in front of us,” I said.

 “Forget about your outward appearance, Lencho,” I said.